 When doing applying for coverage, the insurance company’s underwriters will want to know a variety of things before coming up with the exact amount of premium rate on your policy.
 Once they have done so, your policy will be put into a certain class of coverage.

 What the Life Insurance Underwriters Will Want to Know

-- When were you initially diagnosed with ADD / ADHD?
-When you were initially diagnosed will make a difference to the life insurance underwriters.
-This is because they will want to ensure that you are properly managing your condition.
+- When were you diagnosed?
+They will want to ensure that you are properly managing your condition.

-- Have you currently or in the past had any hospitalizations or suicide attempts due to your condition?
+- Have you had any hospitalizations or suicide attempts?
 Any hospitalizations, and/or any suicide attempts due to your condition will make you a higher risk for life insurance coverage.

-- What, if any, medications are you taking for your condition?
+- What, if any, medications have you been prescribed?
 The medications that you are taking, if any, for your ADD/ADHD could either be a positive or a negative, depending on what they are.
 This is because certain types of medication could do damage to bodily organs such as the kidneys or heart.
-If, however, you are taking other types of maintenance medication and it is helping you to monitor and better control your condition, this could be seen as a positive in the eyes of the life insurance underwriters – and in turn, could help you to obtain a better rate on your insurance coverage.
+If, however, you are taking other types of maintenance medication and it is helping you to monitor and better control your condition, this could be seen as a positive for the underwriters – and in turn, could help you to obtain a better rate on your insurance coverage.
 Some common medications that are used in treating ADD/ADHD include Wellbutrin, Adderal, Tofranil, Aventyl, Strattera, Ritalin, and Pamelor.
 All of these medications are considered to be insurable.

 What the Life Insurance Underwriters Need to Know Before Determining Your Rate